enkidevs/curriculum/lua/roblox-studio/tweening-service-i/info-variable.md

 ```lua
 local info = TweenInfo.new(2, Enum.EasingStyle.Quad, Enum.EasingDirection.Out, -1, true, 0)
 ```
-> Similarly to PropertyTable, info is a changeable name.
+> Similarly to PropertyTable, info is a changeable name, as long as you keep it consistent in Create().

-> Easing will be touched upon in the next workout
+> Easing will be touched upon in the next workout.

 ---